jamesbontempo/node-dataset/README.md

 Name|Type|Description
 ----|----|-----------
-`fieldList`|string|a comma-separated list of fields to select, which can be renamed using the "as" keyword.
+`fieldList`|string|a comma-separated list of fields to select, which can be renamed using the "as" keyword

 Example:
 ```js